SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Results and Analysis

 We fit the augmented Bradley-Terry model in \cref{eq:win-probability} to the parwise \ssa votes, with the full set of 29 spreadsheet features as covariates. \Cref{tab:model-comparison} reports the Elo rating derived from each model's resulting BT coefficient before and after feature adjustments. \Cref{fig:effect_style_controls} in Appx.~\ref{app:spreadsheet_features} visualizes the corresponding shifts.

 \paragraph{Leaderboard Compression.} The most immediate effect of feature controls is a compression of the rating distribution.
 Claude Opus~4.5 retains the top position but drops 217 Elo points (1550 $\rightarrow$ 1333).
-Models that underperform in baseline rankings show substantial increases in Elo points after adjustment (Qwen3-30B: 157$\uparrow$, Llama-4-Maverick: 151$\uparrow$).
-The most notable ranking change is Gemini~3~Pro's move from 4th to 2nd place, overtaking both Claude Sonnet~4.5 and Claude Opus~4.1.
-Gemini~3~Pro experiences only a 56-point Elo decrease, and other Gemini models undergo similarly small ratings shifts when controlling for features, suggesting that our feature set explains less of Gemini's performance than it does competing models (such as Claude).
+Models that underperform in raw rankings show substantial increases in Elo points after controls (Qwen3-30B: 157$\uparrow$, Llama-4-Maverick: 151$\uparrow$).
+The most notable ranking change is Gemini~3~Pro's ascent from 4th to 2nd place, overtaking both Claude Sonnet~4.5 and Claude Opus~4.1.
+Critically, Gemini~3~Pro experiences only a 56-point Elo decrease, and other Gemini models undergo similarly small ratings shifts when controlling for features, suggesting that Gemini's baseline performance is less confounded by the features we measure; in particular, Claude models seem to have formatting tendencies that happen to align with preference votes.
 Fig.~\ref{fig:win_prob_diff} presents the pairwise win probability changes.
-We find that feature adjustment redistributes estimated competitive advantage; for example, Claude Opus~4.5's average win probability against all opponents decreases by 11.2 percentage points on average.
+We find that feature controls redistribute competitive advantage.
+Claude Opus~4.5's average win probability against all opponents decreases by 11.2 percentage points on average.

+\paragraph{Which features matter?} Of the 29 features tested, 16 are statistically significant ($p < 0.05$); Tab~\ref{tab:feature-effects} reports their coefficients.
+The strongest predictors are text density (\texttt{pct\_text}, $+1.56$), background fills ($+1.15$), and numeric content ($+1.02$), features corresponding to explanatory features and formatting.
+Formula error rate ($-1.34$) is the strongest negative predictor.
+The importance of structure is nuanced, with wider layouts being preferred (\texttt{log\_col\_count}, $+0.72$) over fragmented structures such as parallel tables ($-0.21$) and tall aspect ratios ($-0.81$).
+On the other hand, formula sophistication features do \emph{not} achieve significance: lookup functions ($p = 0.73$), conditionals ($p = 0.28$), and embedded constants ($p = 0.55$) show no reliable effect on win probability.
+Broadly, complex formula logic does not appear to be rewarded.